eugeneia/pak/README.md

 Without an option (hvlx) selected pak will pack the files into PAK
 ```

-**Note:** This recently recovered program is one of the first I ever wrote.
+**Note:** this recently recovered program is one of the first I ever wrote.
 As
 far as I remeber it is fully functional, no promises though!
+It should run on
+GNU/Linux at least, and possibly other POSIX systems.